 5 Steps to Win Executive Support for KPIsJuly 29, 2014 by Stacey Barr

 Particularly in larger organisations, not much organisation-wide change can happen (and stick) without executive support.
-A change like implementing a new performance measurement approach is probably one of the hardest to win executive support for!
-But there is a way that consistently works…
+Implementing a new performance measurement approach is particularly hard without executive support.
+But there is a way to win executive support for KPIs.
+A way that consistently works…

 People – even executives – almost always need to have an emotional experience before they will make a change.
 So you can’t go charging into the monthly Executive Meeting with a formal presentation about the 21 step KPI methodology you want them to endorse.
 Yaaaawn.